Object Oriented Programming in JAVA

 3. Specialized Methods:

-• Superclass cannot access specialized methods (methods unique to subclasses) directly.
+• Superclass reference cannot access specialized methods (methods unique to subclasses) directly.

 • Subclass-specific variables/methods are hidden from the superclass type unless downcasted to the subclass type.